Accounting Standards Oversight Council

 Heather Wolfe is Managing Director, Client Relationships, Defined Benefit Solutions at Sun Life Financial, and has been with that organization since 2011.
 Her responsibilities include strategic planning, solution development, market segmentation and prospecting, product innovation and marketing.
 From 2005 Heather was Associate Vice President, Retirement and Savings with TD Bank Financial Group, and prior to that she was a consulting actuary at Mercer Human Resource Consulting in Toronto and the U.K.

 Heather has Canadian and international experience in retirement and savings arrangements, with particular expertise in de-risking.
 She is a natural communicator, talented at explaining complex topics in a simple manner.
 From 2011 to 2014, Heather was a member, and latterly Co-Chair, of the Pensions Sub-committee of the Canadian Institute of Actuaries.
+She is also a member of the Financial Services Commission of Ontario Actuarial Advisory Committee.

 Heather lives in Toronto.